 A CELEBRATION OF WORLD-CLASS RACING

 Widely regarded as the West Coast’s premier regatta, the Rolex Big Boat Series features four days of world-caliber competition for buoy and stadium-style racing at St. Francis Yacht Club on San Francisco Bay.
-This year, the event celebrates its 52nd Anniversary, hosting racing for ORR, HPR and BAMA divisions as well as several prominent one-design classes, including the J/111, Farr 40, C&C 30 and J/70.
+In 2018, the event celebrates its 54 th anniversary with over 70 entries in four one-design fleets, a PHRF sportboat fleet, a multihull fleet and an ORR fleet.

 From its inception, the Rolex Big Boat Series has been the annual showcase of what is “big” in west coast sailing.
 As sailing trends evolve, so too does the regatta.
 It stays on the cutting edge of sailing by continually adding new classes and championships to its lineup.
-For instance, one of this year’s largest one-design classes will be the J/70 which is holding its World Championship at St. Francis Yacht Club just one week later.
-The J/70 launched in 2011 and already boasts a worldwide fleet of over 1,100.
+All eyes will be on the Pac 52s, the one-design fleet with the largest vessels and a new design first introduced at the 2016 Rolex Big Boat Series.
+This is a “no second place” kind of fleet, and every skipper is racing to win.

 A REWARDING HISTORY